nickb808-dev/er301-ResonantEq/README.md

 A ten-band fixed-frequency resonant filter bank, inspired by the **Serge Resonant Equalizer**.
-Each band is an independently CV-controllable resonant bandpass at a classic Serge centre frequency; sweep a band from a deep cancellation notch, through flat, up to a boosted resonant peak that pings and self-oscillates.
+Each band is an independently CV-controllable resonant bandpass at a classic Serge center frequency; sweep a band from a deep cancellation notch, through flat, up to a boosted resonant peak that pings and self-oscillates.